Rocky Rodríguez

-Raquel Rodríguez Cedeño (born 28 October 1993) is a Costa Rican professional footballer who plays as an attacking midfielder for Portland Thorns FC of the National Women's Soccer League and the Costa Rica women's national team.
+Raquel "Rocky" Rodríguez Cedeño (born 28 October 1993) is a Costa Rican professional footballer who plays as an attacking midfielder for Kansas City Current of the National Women's Soccer League and the Costa Rica national team.

+Rodríguez played college soccer for the Penn State Nittany Lions, where she won the NCAA championship and the Hermann Trophy in 2015.
+She was drafted second overall by Sky Blue FC in the 2016 NWSL College Draft and named NWSL Rookie of the Year in 2016.
+In 2020, she was traded to Portland Thorns FC, where she won the NWSL Championship in 2022.

 Early life

-Born in San José, Costa Rica to Sivianni Rodriguez and Grettel Cedeño, Rodriguez, nicknamed Rocky, was raised in Costa Rica and moved to the United States where support for women's soccer offered more opportunity.
-Her father, Sivianni Rodríguez, played professionally in Costa Rica with Herediano and the Costa Rica national football team.
+Born in San José, Costa Rica to Grettel Cedeño and Sivianni Rodriguez.
+Rodriguez, nicknamed Rocky, was raised in Costa Rica and moved to the United States where support for women's soccer offered more opportunity.
+Her father, Sivianni Rodríguez, played professionally in Costa Rica with Herediano and the Costa Rica men's national team.

 Rodriquez began playing soccer at age four and played on boys teams and trained with her brother and father as a youth.
 At age 11, her cousin told her one of the well-known men's club teams was holding tryouts for a women's team.
-After trying out, she played for the team's under-15 team.
+After trying out, she played for the under-15 team.
 She played for the high school team while still attending elementary school.
 Both Raquel and her brother, Sivianni, attended International Christian School.
 She played for the school's team for a short while before committing to play for Costa Rica's national teams.

 Penn State, 2012–2015

 Rodriguez was a four-year starter for the Penn State Nittany Lions.
 As the 2015 team captain, she led her team to victory at the NCAA College Cup by scoring the game-winning goal against the Duke Blue Devils.
-Rodriguez received numerous awards in 2015, including NSCAA Scholar Player of the Year, Top Drawer Soccer Player of the Year, and she was the 2015 recipient of the Mac Herman Trophy.
+Rodriguez received numerous awards in 2015, including NSCAA Scholar Player of the Year, Top Drawer Soccer Player of the Year, and she was the 2015 recipient of the Hermann Trophy.
 As a senior, she won the Honda Sports Award as the nation's top soccer player.